Capturing multiscale interactions in fluid flow via Lagrangian coherent structures and modal analysis: Introduction

 \section{Introduction}

-Fluid flow is often characterized by the presence of complex processes such as instabilities, turbulent mixing, and vortex interactions.
-When many of these features are present, it is often useful to interpret and visualize fluid flows in terms of dominant patterns or \textit{coherent structures}.
-Two of the leading representations used for understanding coherent structures are modal decompositions and Lagrangian coherent structure (LCS) analyses.
+Fluid flows are characterized by a range of complex processes such as instabilities, turbulent mixing, and vortex interactions.
+When these features are present, it is often useful to interpret and visualize fluid flows in terms of dominant patterns or \textit{coherent structures}.
+Two widely used approaches for understanding coherent structures are modal decompositions and Lagrangian coherent structure (LCS) analyses.

-Modal decomposition methods have advanced over the past decade in finding reduced-complexity models from fluid flow data.
-These approaches can capture the coherent structures of interest in the form of modes.
-In practice, one may visualize contributions from individual modes (or small subsets of modes) to better understand the dominant features of the flow field.
-Techniques such as proper orthogonal decomposition (POD) and dynamic mode decomposition (DMD) used to identify energetically or dynamically important modes that can be linearly superposed to reconstruct the flow field \citep{taira_modal_2017}.
-The linear properties of this approximation are attractive from a mathematical point of view, and for interpreting modes as an additive component of the full flow field.
-These algorithms, as well as extensions such as spectral POD, balanced POD, and many variants of DMD, have been used successfully to identify flow patterns such as vortex shedding, vortex pairing and merging, Kelvin-Helmholtz instabilities, and very large scale motions (VLSMs) in turbulent flows \citep{taira_modal_2020,saxton-fox_amplitude_2022,Jones_Kanso_Luhar_2024}.
+Modal decomposition methods have advanced over the past decade, capturing the coherent structures of interest in the form of modes.
+In practice, one may visualize contributions from individual modes (or small sets of modes) to better understand the dominant features of the flow field.
+Techniques such as proper orthogonal decomposition (POD) and dynamic mode decomposition (DMD) identify energetically or dynamically important modes that can be linearly superposed to reconstruct the flow field \citep{taira_modal_2017}.
+The linear properties of these decompositions are attractive from a mathematical point of view, and for interpreting modes as additive components of the full flow field.
+These algorithms, as well as extensions such as spectral POD, balanced POD, and many variants of DMD, have been used successfully to identify and represent flow patterns such as vortex shedding, vortex pairing and merging, Kelvin-Helmholtz instabilities, and very large scale motions (VLSMs) in turbulent flows \citep[e.g.,][]{taira_modal_2020,saxton-fox_amplitude_2022,Jones_Kanso_Luhar_2024}.